 On Saturday August 6, 2011, the deed to the Walker Cemetery was presented to the Southern Memorial Association by descendants of the Walker family whose remains rest in this historic cemetery.
 The cemetery is located across the road from the the Confederate Cemetery on East Rock Street in Fayetteville, Arkansas.
 Although the Southern Memorial Association did not own the Walker Cemetery until 2011, its members have been faithful over many years to keep the grass mowed within and around the cemetery.
-Descendants of the Walker family have also at times sent donations to the Southern Memorial Association to help with the cost of mowing the grass or tree damage, but funding has never been adequate to restore the major damage to the iron fencing and tombstones which has occurred over the years.
+Descendants of the Walker family have also at times sent donations to the Southern Memorial Association to help with the cost of mowing the grass or tree damage, but the SMA never had enough funds to completely restore the old cemetery’s iron fencing and other damages.

-The year 2012 was a very good one for the Walker Cemetery!
-A Walker descendant contacted the Southern Memorial Association and donated the funds to completely restore the cemetery!
+The year 2012 was a very good one for the Walker Cemetery.
+A Walker descendant, a Great-Great Grandson of Judge David Walker, contacted the Southern Memorial Association and donated the funds to completely restore the cemetery!
 It was wonderful blessing to the SMA because we did not know how we would come up with the necessary funds to complete the restoration.
 Then in the fall of 2012 the Walker Cemetery achieved National Register of Historic Places status!

 The Southern Memorial Association is a non-profit 501(c)(3) tax exempt organization which depends on donations for maintenance and preservation of the Confederate Cemetery and the Walker Cemetery.
 All donations made to the SMA for the care of its two cemeteries are tax deductible.
 Request an official receipt from our treasurer.